Does Tuscany close for Christmas & New Year 's? No way! There is even more to do than ever during this season!

-Nothings says Christmas in Tuscany like visiting a live or artistic nativity scene with elaborate settings and historic re-enactments: envision the Holy Family at Christmas time traveling through miniature towns with intricate decorations or life size camels and processions.
+Nothing says Christmas in Tuscany like visiting a live or artistic nativity scene with elaborate settings and historic re-enactments: envision the Holy Family at Christmas time traveling through miniature towns with intricate decorations or life-size camels and processions.
 DISCOVER MORE ABOUT ITALIAN STYLED PRESEPE »

 DID YOU KNOW?
 You can participate in the markets, the fairs or explore on your own with a twilight tour of the city enjoying the enchanting holiday atmosphere.

 What's more, many small towns in Tuscany plan a busy calendar of events including extra concerts, and food festivals.

 However, there are some towns which feature extensive calendars, and we have dedicated articles to:

 - Siena always has a special holiday calendar CHECK OUT THE COMPLETE SIENA CALENDAR OF EVENTS ».

 - Pistoia features quality events for the holidays.
 VIEW THE HOLIDAY CALENDAR FOR PISTOIA »

 - Florence, which decorates the streets with hundreds and thousands of fairy lights and puts together a spectacular Christmas celebration just in time for Babbo Natale (Santa Claus).
 LEARN ABOUT THE CHRISTMAS PRESEPE TRADITION » (In addition to the Florence Christmas Calendar, there are many other types of activities to be experienced in Florence for the month of DECEMBER » or JANUARY »)

 Ringing in the New Year